Dyson V8 Animal cordless vacuum review

 While it doesn't have Dyson's latest technology, it's powerful and effective on carpets and hard floors, exhibiting many of the qualities that we look for in our guide to the best cordless vacuums.

-Currently listed at $399, it's surely not cheap for a cordless vacuum, but it is the lowest price you'll find on a Dyson vacuum unless you find one on sale.
+Currently listed at $449, it's surely not cheap for a cordless vacuum, but it is the lowest price you'll find on one of the best Dyson vacuums unless you find one on sale.
 So, if you ever wanted a Dyson, you'd be remiss if you didn't at least see what this model is all about.

 This is how we got on with the Dyson V8 Animal and, yes, pets were involved in our testing process.